-The line "media." between "misinformation," and "voter participation." expresses the risk of disinformation during the election.
+The line between "media," "misinformation," and "voter participation," expresses the risk of disinformation during the election.
 Possible future research is to examine how negative campaigns affect voter opinion on a candidate, their participation, and the process of decision-making.
-Comparing the result of social media and traditional media combating this negative in media utilization.
+Comparing the result of social media and traditional media in combating this negative media utilization.

-Keywords "electoral management bodies," "constitutional court," and "governance "could be translated as the importance of election fairness shown bv proper institutional frameworks.
-A possible research focus on the efforts of electoral management bodies practice in transparency.
+Keywords "electoral management bodies," "constitutional court," and "governance "could be translated as the importance of election fairness shown by proper institutional frameworks.
+A possible research focus on the efforts of electoral management bodies in practice transparency.
 The role of the constitutional court also could be explored in managing public trust by fair decisions on political contestation.